devtoolboxuk/soteria/README.md

 When I get around to upgrading my legacy systems, the XSS cleaner will be updated to use voku/anti-xss directly (because it's awesome)

-I've also added a URL decoder, as I found some items causing a few issues
+I've also added a URL decoder, as I found some items causing a few issues with invisible characters such as \r\n (in a URL, you probably wouldn't want this)

 ## Usage